Coffee cup: Cappuccino

 The Italian Espresso National Institute recommends serving cappuccino in a china cup holding approximately 160 ml, usually served on a saucer.

+Coffee can

+At least in the trade, a small straight-sided coffee cup, like a miniature mug but with a matching saucer, is called a coffee can or "coffee-can".
+The shape may have a flared profile, but usually not curving.
+These are typically about 2.5 inches high, and used in porcelain coffee services for relatively formal dinner-parties, or in expensive restaurants.
+They do not stack well, which probably has prevented their widespread use in cafes, despite often being a suitable size for an espresso.
+The shape has been used since the late 18th century, when it was introduced by Sèvres porcelain.

 Gibraltar or cortado

 Some shops serve a cortado in a 4-ounce Libbey Gibraltar glass, calling the drink a Gibraltar.

+Sini

+Traditional Ethiopian cups are called sini.
+These are small, pottery or porcelain cups, slightly larger than a demitasse, used to serve coffee from a jebena.

 Cafe drinkware

 Cafes use various sizes of coffee cups to serve mochas, lattes, and other coffee drinks.
-They are typically 225, 336, 460 and sometimes 570 ml.
+They are typically 225, 336, 460, and sometimes 570 ml.
 These cups are made of porcelain and shaped to encourage and aid in creating latte art.

-Shape innovation
+Zero-gravity sipping

-NASA designed "Space Cups" for use by astronauts in the International Space Station.
-The specially-shaped coffee cups are 3D printed and are used by sucking the liquid out of a bag.
+NASA designed "Space Cups" or "Capillary Cups" for use by astronauts in the International Space Station.
+Astronaut Don Pettit hand-made the first prototype in an effort to simulate the coffee-drinking on earth whilst in a zero-gravity environment.
 The sharp inner corner of the Space Cup allows the liquid to flow toward the drinker's lips through capillary flow.
-Data from experiments conducted with Space Cups can be used to better the design of fluid systems used in space, such as toilets, oxygen, air conditioning, and water coolants.
+Data from experiments conducted with Space Cups can be used to design better fluid systems used in space, such as toilets, oxygen, air conditioning, and water coolants.
 The data can also be applied to societal uses of fluid systems on Earth, such as improving the design of portable medical blood testers for infectious diseases.